 Approved1 under the authority of Christel Schilliger-Musset, Director of Hazard Assessment

 1 As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.

-Appendix A: Reasons for the requirements applicable to all the Registrants subject to Annex VIII of REACH
+Appendix A: Reasons to request information required under Annex VIII of REACH